 - Support groups that allow you to benefit from the wisdom and experience of other addicts.
 12-step programs such as Alcoholics Anonymous are the most popular and successful options.
 These programs are vaguely spiritual, though, so may not be a good fit for anti-religious people or non-Christians.
 If you prefer a secular program, try SMART Recovery or Rational Recovery instead.

 Diet and Nutrition Management

 Being a drug and alcohol dependent often results in malnourishment because substance abuse limits your food intake and changes your preferences.
 That is why our programs include a nutritional daily menu for all our guests.
-We only feed our guests with natural and organic food to help the detoxification process and provide a sense of health and wellbeing for every patient.
+Our menu has natural and organic food options to help the detoxification process and provide a sense of health and well-being for every patient.
 Aside from that, there’s also an important nutritional balance in our meals.
-We also make sure to provide the appropriate amount of carbs, fats, protein and sugar intake.
-By eating only healthy food, you’ll notice a difference in the way you think, feel and act.
+We also work with you to build a diet with that meets your dietary goals for carbs, fats, protein and sugar intake.
+We understand the benefits of eating healthy and we’re confident you’ll notice a difference in the way you think, feel and act.

 We also provide all-vegan options for our vegetarian guests.
 As part of our therapy programs, we even offer cooking sessions and workshops to our guests to increase their productivity and to help them maintain the same healthy diet even after they have completed their recovery.

 Change is a process, not an event.
 Therefore, we encourage our recovered guests to keep in touch and attend our aftercare workshops and sessions to help them minimize the risk of slips that could lead to a relapse.
 After they have completed the programs, it is expected that a recovered drug dependent will apply everything they have learned in their everyday lives.
 Therapy can also help you adapt to a new environment after spending time in the center.